CSharpM7/Alucard/aerials.md

 	<h2 class="section-heading text-uppercase">Neutral Air</h2>
 </div>
 <img class="img-fluid d-block mx-auto" src="assets\img\moveset\nair.png" alt="">
 Performs the downwards, unequipped attack from Symphony of the Night, though no need to worry about a "secret meteor hitbox" here.
 Hits in front and a little bit behind, a decent move to land with or to trade against weak projectiles.
+It can also link into Forward Air, or even into itself!

 <br/>
 <div class="col-lg-12 text-center">